arjunguha/compsci220-scala/website/policies/index.md

 # No Electronics

-You cannot use electronics of any kind in class. (i.e., no laptops, cell phones, tablets, Google Glasses, Apple Watches, etc.)
+You cannot use electronics of any kind in class. (i.e., no laptops, cell phones, tablets, Google Glasses, Apple Watches, Microsoft HoloLenses, etc.)

 <a name="accomadations"></a>